Breast Implant Options Fort Worth

 Smooth or Textured?

 The surface of the implant shell can be either smooth or textured.
 Textured device surfaces have varying degrees of “roughness” depending upon manufacturer and device type.
-There are important differences between manufacturers on how texture is created on a breast implant that result in meaningful and important differences in results depending upon which device type is chosen.
-The body creates a fibrous capsule that surrounds the implant, and the texture is intended to promote the adherence of the capsule to the implant.
-This can serve to stabilize the position of the implant, which can be helpful to avoid unwanted device movement.
+This can serve to stabilize the position of the implant, which can be helpful to avoid unwanted device movement in many patients.
 Textured, shaped, highly cohesive silicone gel “gummy bear” implants have been shown, in some studies, to have lower rates of implant firmness, or capsular contracture, compared with smooth devices.
-All shaped implants have a textured device shell to prevent them from rotating within the breast pocket, but rotation can occur on occasion and is a complication unique to shaped implants.
+All shaped implants have a textured device shell that seeks to prevent them from rotating within the breast pocket.
 Dr. Strock will walk you through the advantages and drawbacks of both textured and smooth implants during your consultation.

 While breast implant options can seem a bit overwhelming, Dr. Strock will help you arrive at a comfortable decision based on his extensive experience and access to the latest information and innovations.
 He will work with you to navigate all of your implant choices, and ultimately choose the right type, size, shape, and profile to create the results you’re seeking.